NivedhGovil/weekly-weather-analyzer/README.md

 # Weekly Weather Analyzer

-This model fetches the past 7 days of hourly temperature data for any city and generates a daily summary table and chart.
+This model fetches the past 7 days of hourly temperature data for any city in the world and generates a daily summary table and chart.
 It is powered by the free Open-Meteo API.

 ## What it does